Maintaining Your Health In Entertainment

 It is difficult for the everyday person to feel motivated to adopt healthy eating as a lifestyle choice and to not just follow some fad diet, as it can be all too easy to fall into traps of modern society.
 It’s especially more difficult if you live on your own, and are cooking only for yourself.
 Succumbing to convenience over health.
 Following false myths that the advertising and large corporations have led us to believe.

-However, it is even more important that people who use their bodies as their profession, honor their temple and fuel it with clean energy, that will keep you healthy, less prone to injuries, and also give you instant sources of energy without the crash.
-After you’re your body is the most important tool in your job.
+However, it is even more important that people who use their bodies as their profession, honor their temple and fuel it with clean energy.
+This will keep you healthy, make you less prone to injuries, and also give you instant sources of energy without the crash.
+After all you’re your body is the most important tool in your job.
 Whether you are a performer: a dancer, an acrobat, a contortionist, an actor… or if you work on the technical side of shows and are constantly doing heavy lifting, on your feet for long hours, and enduring the stress and intense workloads of demanding show environments: eating healthy is more important than ever.

 As an ex-synchronized swimmer turned yoga instructor, I began to develop a deep interest in this concept both through personal experience and through those around me, whether in competition or in shows, and how diets affected performance levels, injury rates, recovery rates, and general moods.